chris-king1/resume/docs/work-history.md

 ## \(2001 – 2002) **Trellisoft**: Senior Technical Writer

-* Wrote, edited, and maintained all technical publications and training courses for Trellisoft’s suite of storage-management products.
+* Wrote, edited, and maintained all technical publications and training courses for Trellisoft’s suite of storage management and reporting applications.
 * Designed, wrote, and updated context-sensitive online help systems.
 Authored the functional specifications and guidelines for the design and implementation of user assistance.
 * Established standards, templates, and documentation processes.
 * Helped design, create, and launch the Trellisoft website.
 Updated the website with news, events, and announcements.
 Added features as needed, such as new navigation, e-commerce, registration forms, live demos, and product downloads.